Aareon/SourceCAD/README.md

  - Discord integration

 ### Contributors
- - 🐍 Aareon 🐳#0001 - Project lead and Lead of Backend Development
+ - Aareon#0913 - Project lead and Lead of Backend Development
  - harry#3275 - Lead of Frontend Design and Development

 License